SteelCompendium/data-md-dse/Bestiary/Demon Chorogaunt.md

   - Ranged
   distance: Ranged 10
   target: Three enemies
-  effect: 'Each target either takes 5 psychic damage or is frightened of the chorogaunt
+  effect: 'Each target either takes 5 psychic damage or is [[Frightened|frightened]] of the chorogaunt
     (EoT).
 Each target gets to choose which to do. '
 - name: Bully the Weak
   type: Villain Action